TCLamnidis/BareBonesBash/README.md

 ftp.sra.ebi.ac.uk/vol1/fastq/ERR202/007/ERR2020617/ERR2020617.fastq.gz
 </pre>

+(Note the `#`, this is **commented out** as we've already downloaded this file!)

 So again to recap exiting and save a file in nano we do the following dance:
 * to initate exit: `ctrl+x`
 * Press `y` to say you want to "Save modified buffer",
 * Type the file name`~/BareBonesBash/Ftp.Links.txt` and then press `enter`.

-To verify that it worked correctly, we can either use the command to print to screen the contents that we learnt above (which is...?), or we can use `nano` again, but with the file as an argument to open the file and see the contents.
+To verify that it worked correctly, we can either use the command that we learnt above to print to screen the contents of the file (which is...?), or we can use `nano` again, but with the file as an argument to open the file and see the contents.

 ```bash
 nano ~/BareBonesBash/Ftp.Links.txt

 ```

 This time when you exit with `ctrl+x` you'll immediately return to your